Board of Directors

 RWA’s Board of Directors consists of 12 Directors-at-Large, a Secretary, Treasurer, and President-Elect, making 15 voting members.
 The Board also has 3 non-voting elected Liaison positions: PAN Advisor, PRO Advisor, and Chapter Advisor.
 Each member of the Board serves a two-year term, with the exception of President and President-Elect, who serve one year each.

 are held in August.
-The Board year begins on September 1 and ends August 31, and the Board meets for three in-person Board meetings and at least one telephonic Board meeting each year.
-Declarations or questions on running for the Board of Directors may be sent to firstname.lastname@example.org
+The Board year begins on September 1 and ends August 31, and the Board meets for four virtual meetings each year.
+Declarations or questions on running for the Board of Directors may be sent to [email protected]

 These committees shall carry out charges approved by the Board but shall not have or exercise the authority of the Board in the management of RWA.
 View a list of current committee members

 Academic Grant Committee: The Academic Grant committee shall review grant and fellowship applications pursuant to the parameters set out in Section 11 and make recommendations to the Board.

 Audit & Finance Committee: The Audit & Finance Committee, chaired by the Treasurer, shall be responsible for selecting an independent CPA firm to conduct the annual audit, for reviewing the annual audited financial statements and any associated management letter detailing deficiencies, and for reviewing the related tax returns before all materials are presented to the Board, and shall assist the Treasurer as requested on financial and budgetary matters.

-Awards Ceremony Committee: This committee shall oversee the Awards Ceremony, including working with the emcee to write the script and provide input on the ceremony theme.
+Awards Ceremony Committee: The Awards Ceremony Committee shall oversee the Awards Ceremony, including working with the emcee to write the script and provide input on the ceremony theme.

-Conference Workshop Committee: The Conference Workshop Committee shall coordinate, plan, and oversee the annual Conference workshops.
+Conference Workshop Committee: The Conference Workshop Committee shall coordinate, plan, and oversee the annual Conference workshops and help to ensure that the conference program reflects RWA’s commitment to diversity, equity, inclusion, and access—including, but not limited to, the speakers chosen and the topics covered in the workshops.

 Ethics Committee: The Ethics Committee shall review, investigate and provide recommendations to the Board for complaints filed pursuant to the Code of Ethics and shall handle any election challenges.